MatijaBenko/LightHouse_Fitness/README.md

-# FitnessApp
+# LightHouse App
-Personal Fitness App for professional use
+Fitness App for professional use